nullfocus/my-tv-channel/README.md

 </h1>

 <p align="center">
-  <i align="center">A project to create a quasi tv channel</i>
+  <i align="center">A project to create your _own personal_ tv channel</i>
 </p>

 ## Introduction

 There was a Hacker News post recently where the OP asked what cool side-projects people had built.
 Some one replied that they had built a personal tv channel, streaming all their own content.

-I thought that sounded so awesome, to fight the "paradox of choice" by recreating the serendipitous discovery of your favorite show, movie, or music video already playing on TV.
+I thought that sounded so awesome - fighting the "paradox of choice" by recreating the serendipitous discovery of your favorite show, movie, or music video already playing on TV.

+So, I started looking into how to easily create a video stream and broadcast it, and came upon combining `NGINX` with `ffmpeg`, and decided to wrap it up nicely in a `Docker` container!
+I hope you enjoy it!

+## Example use cases

+_This all assumes you legally own the content or have licensing for it!_

+- Run a tv channel of your favorite episodic comedy shows to leave on as background noise
+- Recreate the golden years of MTV with a bunch of music videos
+- Run an HBO competitor with your all-time favorite films

 ## Usage